-Elliot Inman has led workshops in electronics and creative coding on topics ranging from basic electronics and Arduino programming to Fast Fourier Analysis, 8-bit chip synths, MIDI controllers, and the Internet of Things.
+Elliot Inman has led workshops in electronics and creative coding on topics ranging from basic electronics and Python to Arduino programming, Fast Fourier Analysis, 8-bit chip synths, MIDI controllers, Audacity, and the Internet of Things.
 He developed and led the “Musical Circuits” series as Maker-in-Residence at UNC (spring 2016), “Quantification: The Art of Making Data” workshop series at NC State (fall 2016), and “Microcontrollers for the Rest of Us” at the University of Rochester (fall 2017).

 He earned his undergraduate degree from North Carolina State University and his Ph.D. in Experimental Psychology from the University of Kentucky, completing his master’s thesis on Text Processing and a dissertation on Visual Perception and Learning.
 He works for a leading analytics software company designing software solutions with a focus on data visualization.

 “Recklessly re-constructing music” is the purpose of the blog.
 The “re-” prefix became affixed to many different verbs during the postmodern era in which everything was considered to be a response to modernism.
 During that period, critics used words like “re-examination,” “re-presentation,” “re-evaluation,” and so on to make clear that what was happening was in response to what had already happened.
 “Re-constructing” is to construct something again, especially something that has been deconstructed.
 Music is “organized sound.”
 The purpose of this blog is to re-construct organized sound based on a scholarly study of music.
 Recklessly.
 It’s a post-postmodern thing.